Monday, March 3, 2008

 The first step in ripping a DVD is… to rip it!
 For that we need DVD Decrypter.

-DVD Decrypter allows you to remove the protection of a DVD & save it in an AutoGK-friendly format.
+DVD Decrypter allows you to save a DVD in an AutoGK-friendly format.
 DVD Decrypter automatically selects the longest video, but if you want other parts of the movie like the bonuses, check the rest of the Chapters.
 The mode to be used here is IFO.
 If your DVD is badly scratched you may want to “Ignore Read Errors” in the Advanced Settings.

 If you enable Stream Processing, you’ll be able to select which language tracks you want to rip.
 Select only the ones you want as the rest will take unnecessary space.